Chirag-ahir/SFC-Preparation/README.md

 What is a public group?<br>
 A public group is a collection of individual users, other groups, individual roles or territories, and/or roles or territories with their subordinates that all have a function in common.

+What are permission sets groups?<br>
+With permission set groups, you can bundle permission sets together based on a job function.
+A permission set group includes all permissions in the permission sets.
+You can even include a permission set in more than one permission set group.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>